When discussing table saws, many mention the rip capacity as a mere measure of how wide the blade can cut. But is that its only purpose?

 Although portable table saws have a lower rip capacity than others, you can still use them for ripping workpieces sized around 48 inches.

-Getting smaller table saws with common rip capacities of 28 inches won’t be an issue if you’re engaged with standard woodworking tasks.
+Obtaining smaller table saws with common rip capacities of 28 inches won’t be an issue if you’re primarily engaged in standard woodworking tasks.

 Contractor Type (30 Inches)